President Trump May Extend Mexico Border Deployment Into January

 Trump has been criticized for what some see as politicizing the military and for authorizing the use of “lethal force” on the women, children, and men attempting to seek asylum in the United States.

-The president deployed troops to the border shortly before the mid-term election, calling the caravan of migrants a threat to national security and an “invasion.”
+The president deployed troops to the border shortly before the midterm election, calling the caravan of migrants a threat to national security and an “invasion.”
 He has received backlash for the move, with people saying that it is an attempt to excite his base rather than a real security threat.

 Many Gang Members and some very bad people are mixed into the Caravan heading to our Southern Border.
 Please go back, you will not be admitted into the United States unless you go through the legal process.
 This is an invasion of our Country and our Military is waiting for you!